 | Orphaning / persistence | N/A | Child reparented under systemd |

-Then the parent exits. python3.11(2657) (the import process) terminates, but the malicious child python3.11(2659) continues running, reparented to systemd(1).
-Garnet sees this directly in the ancestry shift: at 18:55:47Z the process sits under the full Runner.Worker chain; by 18:55:55Z it reports to systemd.
-This is a textbook persistence technique for CI/CD — the workflow step appears to complete, but the payload lives on.
+python3.11(2657) (the import process) terminated, but python3.11(2659) continued running, reparented to systemd(1).
+The record contains this ancestry shift directly: at 18:55:47Z the process sat under the full Runner.Worker chain; by 18:55:55Z it reported to systemd — the workflow step's exit code says nothing about it.